Affiliate links on Android Authority may earn us a commission. Learn more.

 Toggle Automatic Ear Detection off and on again

-In general, ear detection is a great feature of AirPods and many other modern headphones, given that it saves the trouble of pausing and restarting playback when you need to talk to someone.
+In general, ear detection is a great feature of AirPods and many other modern headphones, saving the trouble of pausing and restarting playback when you need to talk to someone.
 But it could be that your AirPods aren’t kicking back into gear when they’re supposed to, in which case you might try going to Settings > [your AirPods’ name here] and toggling Automatic Ear Detection off and on again.
 Your AirPods need to be on and connected for these menu items to appear.

 Check microphone settings